turbot/steampipe-plugin-gcp/docs/tables/gcp_redis_instance.md

 ---
-title: "Steampipe Table: gcp_redis_instance - Query Google Cloud Platform Redis Instances using SQL"
+title: "Steampipe Table: gcp_redis_instance - Query Google Cloud Platform Memorystore Redis Instances using SQL"
-description: "Allows users to query Redis Instances on Google Cloud Platform, providing detailed information about each instance."
+description: "Allows users to query Memorystore Redis Instances on Google Cloud Platform, providing detailed information about each instance."
 ---

-# Table: gcp_redis_instance - Query Google Cloud Platform Redis Instances using SQL
+# Table: gcp_redis_instance - Query Google Cloud Platform Memorystore Redis Instances using SQL

-Google Cloud Platform's Redis service is a fully managed service that powers applications with low-latency data access.
+Google Cloud Platform's Memorystore Redis service is a fully managed service that powers applications with low-latency data access.
 It provides secure and highly available Redis instances while Google handles all the underlying infrastructure for you.
 Redis instances are ideal for use cases such as caching, session storage, gaming leaderboards, real-time analytics, and queueing.

 ## Table Usage Guide

-The `gcp_redis_instance` table provides insights into Redis Instances within Google Cloud Platform.
+The `gcp_redis_instance` table provides insights into Memorystore Redis Instances within Google Cloud Platform.
 As a DevOps engineer, you can explore instance-specific details through this table, including the instance's ID, name, region, and current status.
 Utilize it to monitor and manage your Redis instances, ensuring they are configured correctly and running efficiently.

 ## Examples

 ### Basic info
-Explore which Google Cloud Platform (GCP) Redis instances have been created, along with their display names, creation times, locations, memory sizes, and reserved IP ranges.
-This is useful for gaining insights into your GCP Redis instances' configurations and understanding how your resources are being utilized.
+Explore which Google Cloud Platform (GCP) Memorystore Redis instances have been created, along with their display names, creation times, locations, memory sizes, and reserved IP ranges.
+This is useful for gaining insights into your GCP Memorystore Redis instances' configurations and understanding how your resources are being utilized.

 ```sql+postgres
 select